About the (in)equivalence between holonomic versus non-holonomic theories of gravity: Gravity theories

 Under a non-holonomic $GL\left(n,\mathbb{R}\right)$ action, they transform as

 while under a holonomic one, they do as

 Furthermore, $\tensor{A}{^A_{B\mu}}$ is a $GL\left(n,\mathbb{R}\right)$ connection and its curvature,

-is, unmistakeably, a function of connection $\tensor{A}{^A_{B\mu}}$ and its derivatives alone.
+is, unmistakably, a function of connection $\tensor{A}{^A_{B\mu}}$ and its derivatives alone.

-It might be confusing to the reader that the above fields are being called non-holonomic when they clearly have holonomic indexes just as well.
-As we will clarify in Section \ref{sec:geometric_picture}, the reason for that is that these fields are local projections on $X$ of truly non-holonomic quantities living on internal bundles above it.
-Hence, their dual personality behavior.
-Due to that, $g_{\mu\nu}$ and its inverse are still present here in order to ``rise'' and ``lower'' holonomic indexes.
-Nonetheless, we now also have an extra metric, $g_{AB}$, and its inverse $g^{AB}$.
-And, as any other metric, they do the job of ``rising'' and ``lowering'' indexes -- in this case, non-holonomic ones, of course\footnote{The relation between these two metrics is given by equation \eqref{eq:metrics} and its geometrical interpretation is given in Section \ref{sec:geometric_picture}.}.
+The reader might notice that the above fields are being called non-holonomic when they clearly also have holonomic indexes.
+As we clarify in Section~\ref{sec:geometric_picture}, these fields are local projections on $X$ of truly non-holonomic quantities living on internal bundles.
+Due to this mixed nature, $g_{\mu\nu}$ and its inverse are still present in the non-holonomic framework --- albeit not as a dynamical field.
+Additionally, an extra metric, $g_{AB}$, and its inverse $g^{AB}$, are also present in order to \textquote{rise} and \textquote{lower} non-holonomic indexes\footnote{The relation between these two metrics (equation~\eqref{eq:metrics}) is addressed in Section~\ref{sec:geometric_picture}.}.

 The field equations obtained from the functional variation w.r.t. $\tensor{e}{^A_\mu}$ and $\tensor{A}{^A_{B\mu}}$ are, respectively,